-The NBC Pretreatment software system is a Graphical User Interface (GUI) System that was completely developed in-house by the NBC Information Technology (IT) Section and was put on line during 2004.
+The Pretreatment software system is a Graphical User Interface (GUI) System that was completely developed in-house by the NBC Information Technology (IT) Section and was put on line during 2004.
 User Wastewater Discharge Permits and Zero Process-Sanitary Discharge Permits are now uploaded to the Pretreatment System and can be viewed on all desktop computers.
 The software also allows entry of photographs of users' sampling locations, pretreatment systems and surveillance manholes to be uploaded to the system.
-The Pretreatment software currently interfaces with the NBC Laboratory Information Management System (LIMS).
-It also currently interfaces with the Customer Service software which was also developed by NBC IT Staff.
+The NBC Laboratory purchased and implemented a new Laboratory Information Management System (LIMS) in 2012.
+IT staff wrote a program to ensure the new LIMS would interface with the Pretreatment system to ensure there was no loss in data transfer.
+The Pretreatment System also currently interfaces with the Customer Service software which was also developed by NBC IT Staff.
 The Pretreatment software will eventually be able to interface with a Geographic Information System (GIS)